AM I NEXT? NO LOVE AT MARTINREA

 Gunlocke is owned by Muscatine, Iowa-based HON Industries (now known as HNI) a manufacturer of inexpensive steel office furniture and operates as a subsidiary of Allsteel.
 Some of the products made at the Wayland plant will now be manufactured in HNI’s Iowa facility.
 The layoffs may have surprised some after Gunlocke recently increased its manufacturing capabilities and obtained state economic incentives.

-There are no guarantees in life, or promises for a bright future.
-Just because something bad hasn't happened yet, doesn't mean it won't.
-It can happen to anyone, anytime, anywhere ... are you now wondering, Am I Next?
+Change is coming.
+There will always be a tomorrow, no matter how much you may try to ignore it.
+There are no guarantees in life or promises for a bright future.
+We see good people being laid off through no fault of their own.
+Just because something bad hasn't happened yet doesn't mean it won't.
+It can happen to anyone, anytime, anywhere.
+No one is guaranteed to wake up tomorrow and still have a job by evening.
+Are you now wondering, Am I Next?